 “The expectation that we can be immersed in suffering and loss daily and not be touched by it is as unrealistic as expecting to be able to walk through water without getting wet” Remen

 Being a nurse demands toughness, intelligence, and flexibility to handle unpredictable and dangerous situations every day.
-Even though nurses get better at tolerating high stress, long term exposure to these conditions eventually can cause anyone to burn out.
+Even though nurses are used to high stress, long term exposure to these conditions can eventually cause burn out.

 - Burn out

 These three components have much in common, and a person can have one, or a combination of the three.
 These categories define causes, associations, and residual effects of untreated stress.